Georgekemk/Educopter/flying/README.md

 ---

-## Installing the Battery and Power Connections
+## 6. Installing the Battery and Power Connections

 Attach the battery to the underside of the drone frame.

-Connect power as follows:

-Battery
-→ power distribution splitter
-→ Holybro PM07
-→ 5V 3A regulator
-→ Raspberry Pi USB-C power input

-Ensure:

-- the Raspberry Pi receives a stable regulated 5V supply
-- polarity is correct before connecting the battery
-- the Raspberry Pi is not powered directly from ESC rails
+It is recommended to do this using a velcro mechanism so batteries can be easily substituted if needed, but any connect will suffice.

+Connect the power splitter to the battery output, and connect the USBC to the Pi and the other connector to the power distribution board.

+Insert diagram here

+The Pi should power on, the PCA will hold a solid red light and the GPS and RC receiver should light up.
+It is recommended at this point to ssh to the Pi so that it can be easily shutdown if errors occur.

 ---

-## Performing ArduPilot Calibration
+## 7. Performing ArduPilot Calibration

 Once assembly is complete, calibration can begin using Mission Planner.